 Option 3 - Use YITH WooCommerce Catalog Mode plugin

-Alternatively, you can use the free YITH WooCommerce Catalog Mode plugin to automatically disable the ability to buy online.
+Alternatively, you can use a free plugin named YITH WooCommerce Catalog Mode from YITH Plugins to automatically disable the ability to buy online.
 Please see our separate article for full details on using the 2 WooCommerce product catalog plugins together.

-Whichever option you choose, customers will be able to view your products in the catalog but there’ll be no way for them to add products to the cart or buy online:
+Whichever option you choose, customers will be able to view your products in the catalog but there'll be no way for them to add products to the cart or use your checkout pages: